tencent-ailab/hokoff/README.md

 # **HoK Offline**
-Here is the open-access code for NeurIPS2023 Datasets and Benchmarks accepted paper "Hokoff: Real Game Dataset from Honor of Kings and its Offline Reinforcement Learning Benchmarks".
+Here is the open-access code for **NeurIPS2023 Datasets and Benchmarks accepted paper "Hokoff: Real Game Dataset from Honor of Kings and its Offline Reinforcement Learning Benchmarks"**.
 Based on this code, you can realize the comprehensive process for offline RL and offline MARL based on Honor of Kings Arena (HoK1v1) and Honor of Kings Multi-Agent Arena (HoK3v3).
 The framework is demonstrated as follow:

 <div style="text-align:center">
     <img src="./figure/finalframework.png" alt='framework' width='600px' >